 - 1. Provide direction on the correct use of the organization name, acronym, designation, and specialty certification credential. - 2.
 Clarify the distinction between the organization name and the individual's title, credentials or designation. - 3.
-Provide a standard for the display of certification credential and designation. - 4.
+Provide a standard for the display of designation and certification credential. - 4.
 Advise on the use of the organization name or acronym to avoid inference of a relationship between individuals, groups, or organizations which does not exist.